Best Shoes for Tough Mudders Reviewed

 Frequently Asked Questions

-A 10-mile obstacle course designed to test your physical and mental strength.
+A Tough Mudder is a 10-mile obstacle course designed to test your physical and mental strength.
 It is a team challenge with your choice of a half which is the 5-mile equivalent or the 10-mile Tough Mudder.

-Wear light clothes, rain gear or sun cream if needed.
+Wear light clothes, rain gear, and sunscreen if needed.
 It’s best to leave the jewelry at home, and a change of clothes as well as a towel is strongly advised because you are going to get wet and muddy.

 Maintain good posture by keeping your hips and chest forward and make sure you have a good stride.
 You want to land under a bent knee so that your joint can absorb more of the impact.
 You also want to take short, quick steps because this will reduce your risk to be injured.